imuchnik/memdb/README.md

 - BEGIN: Begins a new transaction
 - ROLLBACK :
 Rolls back the most recent transaction.
 If there is no transaction to rollback, prints "T​RANSACTION NOT FOUND"
-- COMMIT : Commits a​ ll​ of the open transactions
+- COMMIT : Commits all of the open transactions

 ## Requirements
 - virtualenv